Which is Better: SEO or PPC?

 Here is an in-depth look to help you with deciding which one your business needs.

 When considering SEO and PPC you should be aware of these two main differences.

 The first being, your paid ads appear at the top of the page.
-Have you ever noticed at the top of Google there are usually three ads above the normal organic search results?
+Have you ever noticed at the top of Google there is the maps and there are usually three ads above the normal organic search results?

 There are many reasons to choose SEO over PPC, so let’s take a look at a few.